-When not located in a fume hood or ventilated enclosure, rotary evaporators must be evaluated by EH&S and may require blast protection, spill control and local exhaust ventilation (per NFPA 45 annex C).
+When not located in a fume hood or ventilated enclosure, rotary evaporators may require blast protection, spill control and local exhaust ventilation (per NFPA 45 annex C).
 Refer to section 9 on Vacuum Systems for requirements on rotary evaporator vapor cold traps.